mayracu/reading-notes/README.md

 I've been thinking about my current goal of becoming a software developer.
 I know I will face challenges and obstacles, and even if I sometimes I feel tempted to throw in the towel, I have to ***remember to keep a growth mindset***, especially in moments of frustration.

+As Maya Angelous said:

+> “You may encounter many defeats, but you must not be defeated.
+In fact, it may be necessary to encounter the defeats, so you can know who you are, what you can rise from, how you can still come out of it.”

 ### Three reminders to stay in a growth mindset

 1. Every day remember your goal and do something that moves you forward in that direction 🧗‍♀️